NishaMcNealis/QuoteGenerator/Navigation Bar/README.md

-# [Searchable Table]
+# [Page with Tabs]
-Followed tutorial at https://www.w3schools.com/howto/howto_js_filter_table.asp to create a filter/search table with JavaScript, CSS and HTML.
-Added tag column and modified tutorial to search by tag rather than name.
+Followed tutorial from https://www.tutorialrepublic.com/faq/how-to-keep-the-current-tab-active-on-page-reload-in-bootstrap.php to create simple HTML page with tabs.
+The page remains on the current tab when reloaded.